Automatic-Case-Investigator/ACI_Dashboard/README.md

 ## Supported Platforms

-Currently, only The Hive is integrated.
-More integrations for SIEM and EDR would be added for case investigation.
+See supported platforms for the [main backend](https://github.com/Automatic-Case-Investigator/ACI_Backend)

 ## Installation

 ### Local installation

-Copy the sample.env to .env and modify some of the settings based on your conditions:
+Copy the sample.env to .env and customize it for your setup:
 ```bash
 cp sample.env .env
 ```